 In contrast, the scenery in the upper town consists of tranquil lanes and alleys full of flowerpots, mazes ending in small squares and ancient Byzantine churches.

-The island is full of the traditional architecture of Greece, with whitewashed houses with terracotta-tiled roofs, blue-hued shutters and wooden balconies.
+The island is full of the traditional architecture of Greece, with whitewashed houses with terracotta-tiled roofs, blue-painted shutters and wooden balconies.
 Built on a steep slope, the old town is mostly inaccessible to vehicles — which only adds to its tranquility and allure to visitors.

 Filled with natural beauty